Welcome

 Restrictions and the Role of Personal Representatives

-If the property is being sold by personal representatives (PRs) following the death of an owner, the buyer must check the grant of representation and ensure all PRs join in the transfer or assent.
-In registered land, PRs may be registered as proprietors.
-In unregistered land, the buyer must check for any prior dispositions and ensure the requirements of the Administration of Estates Act 1925 are met.
+If the property is being sold by personal representatives (PRs) following the death of an owner, the buyer must check the grant of representation and ensure all PRs join in the transfer or assent (unless there is only one PR and the sale is by the estate, in which case that sole PR can give a valid receipt for capital money).
+In registered land, PRs may be registered as proprietors; otherwise, ensure the PRs have the authority to sell and that any estate debts and liabilities are considered.
+A buyer dealing with PRs will usually request sight of the grant of probate or letters of administration and evidence that there has been no prior disposal.

 Summary